 Despite its crowded feel, you’ll also find lots of open spaces to catch your breath away from the packed streets, like Hampstead Heath or Kew Gardens.
 Head to one of the parks in autumn and pretend you’re in a typically British rom-com among the autumnal leaves!

-Once you’re finished with looking cute in the park, there’s a practically endless list of things you can visit when you’re in London.
+Once you’re finished with looking cute in the park, there’s a practically endless list of things you can visit when you’re visiting – even if you only have 2 days in London.
 Don’t know where to start?
 Look no further!